-Regarding the market outlook, and following the U.K.'s notification on March 29, 2017 to withdraw from the E.U., we continue to believe the impact of 'Brexit' will create uncertainties and guite possibly a period of recession as the U.K. adjusts to amended trading relationships and banks domiciled in the U.K. determine how best to do business in the rest of the E.U.
+Regarding the market outlook, and following the U.K.'s notification on March 29, 2017 to withdraw from the E.U., we continue to believe the impact of 'Brexit' will create uncertainties and quite possibly a period of recession as the U.K. adjusts to amended trading relationships and banks domiciled in the U.K. determine how best to do business in the rest of the E.U.
 The route being navigated by Britain's Prime Minister appears to be to repeal the 1972 European Communities Act which gives direct effect to E.U. law in Britain and seek for all E.U. laws to be transposed into domestic legislation with some inevitable transitional compromises.
 In stating that the U.K. would become by March 2019 a "fully independent, sovereign" country, the Prime Minister appears to be favoring a willingness to pay a price in terms of economic disruption.
-Conversely, Republicans winning the U.S. presidential election and maintaining majorities in both houses of Congress, has we believe much improved the earnings outlook of U.S. banks and those banks with exposure to the U.S. A reflationary environment led by increased infrastructure expenditure and decreased regulatory burden after the building of significantly higher capital levels, bodes well for the U.S. banking industry, if only because after nearly a decade, things are not getting worse.
+Conversely, Republicans winning the U.S. presidential election and maintaining majorities in both houses of Congress, has we believe improved the earnings outlook of U.S. banks and those banks with exposure to the U.S. A reflationary environment led by increased infrastructure expenditure and decreased regulatory burden after the building of significantly higher capital levels, bodes well for the U.S. banking industry, if only because after nearly a decade, things are not getting worse.

 We continue to believe the Central Banks of Europe and Japan are going to do whatever they think is necessary to reflate their economies.
 The European Central Bank (ECB) and Swiss National Bank 'pay' negative interest rates to banks that deposit with them, effectively paying banks to borrow from them.
-This approach is temporary as it is unsustainable in the long term but is an indication of the determination of Central Banks to use all monetary tools at their disposal as they await more politicians to grasp the fiscal measures necessary to bring about increased productivity.
-Such reforms face implacable resistance within some countries and the rise of nationalistic politics currently curries favor with societies already weary of austerity measures like Greece and more recently, France.
-The ECB has also implemented Quantitative Easing measures (i.e. buying bonds) to tackle the risks of too prolonged of a period of low inflation.
-Conversely, the U.S. Federal Reserve has withdrawn its bond buying stimulus efforts and since December 2015 embarked on a seemingly glacially slow but gradual upwards shift in interest rates towards more normal levels in a developed economy mindful of its remit to create stability and contain inflation.
+This approach is temporary as it is unsustainable in the long-term but is an indication of the determination of Central Banks to use all monetary tools at their disposal as they await more politicians to grasp the fiscal measures necessary to bring about increased productivity.
+The ECB has also implemented Quantitative Easing measures (i.e. buying bonds) to tackle the risks of too prolonged a period of low inflation.
+Conversely, the U.S. Federal Reserve has withdrawn its bond buying stimulus efforts and since December 2015 embarked on a seemingly glacially slow but gradual upwards shift in interest rates towards more normal levels in a developed economy, mindful of its remit to create stability and contain inflation.
 The U.S. banks in the Fund are geared to a U.S. recovery and are asset sensitive and should experience increased net interest margins as rates rise.
 At the same time credit issues should remain relatively benign - suggesting we believe a particularly attractive investing opportunity as U.S. bank net profit margins widen.

-We believe the U.S. has engaged in a long-term recovery plan and, post U.S. Presidential election fever, we hope the economic prospects for the next decade remain bright.
+We believe the U.S. has engaged in a long-term recovery plan and its economic prospects for the medium-term remain bright.
 For the U.K. and Eurozone, we are hopeful that the U.K. decision to exit the E.U. will be the catalyst that starts the E.U. on a path of implementing the structural reforms that are so vital if it is to break out of the cycle of consistently poor economic performance that stretches back many years.
-Generally, the World Bank now believes developing countries are facing a 'structural slowdown' likely to last for years and are partially ceding their role as the world's growth engine to more mature countries such as the U.S. This transition requires mature countries to adopt bolder agendas to assimilate and integrate workforces around large-scale investment and infrastructure and initiate dramatic reforms of education and training.
-The advent of new leadership in the U.S., the exit of U.K. from the E.U. and a strengthening U.S. dollar may engender continued elevated levels of volatility, but for U.S. banks in particular we believe the return of some volatility in financial markets is good.
+We therefore hope mature countries adopt bolder agendas to assimilate and integrate workforces around large-scale investment and infrastructure and initiate dramatic reforms of education and training.
+Energy prices and geopolitical events may engender elevated levels of volatility but we believe the return of some volatility in financial markets is good.